Enchilada Meatball TacosJump to Recipe

-This is the first post in a three part series called Expecting Nugget #2!
-I took the liberty to insanely stock our freezer with lots of good eats in preparation for our second baby.
+When Betsy and I were expecting our second baby, I took the liberty to insanely stock our freezer with lots of good eats in preparation.
 I figured I would share them all because everybody needs good freezer meals!
+These Mexican Meatball Tacos are one of my absolute favorite freezer meals!

 This mash-up enchilada meatball taco meal checks oh-so-many important boxes for me in my life right now.